Kyle Spence: Lithuania

-On 16 April 2021, Spence left Norway to head to Lithuania, joining A Lyga side Hegelmann Litauen until the end of the season.
+On 16 April 2021, Spence moved to Lithuania, joining A Lyga side Hegelmann Litauen until the end of the season.
 He was nominated for A Lyga player of the month for July 2021.

 In June 2022, Spence joined German Regionalliga Südwest side FSV Frankfurt on a free transfer.

 In August 2023, Spence joined Spanish Segunda Federación side Vélez on a free transfer.

 After financial difficulties at the Spanish club, Spence joined Malta Premier League side Gżira United on a free transfer.

 On 30 July 2024, Spence joined NIFL Premiership club Coleraine.
 In January 2025, he scored his first goal for the club in a 5–0 win over Armagh City in the Irish Cup.

-Azerbaijan
+Karvan

 On 17 July 2025, Spence signed a one-year contract with Azerbaijan Premier League side Karvan.

+Maccabi Petah Tikva

+On 3 June 2026, newly promoted Israeli Premier League club Maccabi Petah Tikva announced the signing of Spence.

 International career

 Spence was called up by Scotland under-16 in 2012, having been eligible to play for Scotland through his grandparents and made his debut on 21 August 2012 against Latvia U16.
 He went on to make seven appearances for the under-16s, scoring one goal against Turkey in 2012.